AlejandroDavidArzolaSaavedra/practicas_fsi/README.md

 ```bash
 cd practicas_fsi
 ```
-3. you must execute the principal program with the modified files:
+3. You must execute the principal program with the modified files:
 ```bash
 python run.py
 ```
 You have to see the results of the testings and the comparisons between the methods
 # 🤝 Contributions
-if you wish to contribuite to this project you can do it.You can open "problems file"  or you can send pull requests to improve the code or adding new characteritics.
+If you wish to contribuite to this project you can do it.You can open "problems file"  or you can send pull requests to improve the code or adding new characteritics.